-What better way to understand the history and life of this border region of France and Germany than to hike between its romantic medieval castles on one border criss-crossing hike?
+What better way to understand the history and life of this border region of France and Germany than to hike between 4 of its romantic medieval castles on one border criss-crossing hike?

 Leaf carpeted trails, tiny villages of half timbered cottages with flower draped windows and romantic medieval castle ruins embedded atop red sandstone mountaintops make this lesser-known destination perfect for a holiday weekend mini-adventure for history lovers and families.

 TL;DR: Family friendly hike with 4 amazing castle ruins in an easy 4 mile loop with great stops for local food and drinks.
 It’s one of my favorite hikes in Germany.

 4 Castle to Castle Hike Gimbelhof : in Germany & France

 Distance: 4.08 miles, 6.5 km

 Elevation: 750 feet up/down

 GPS: Komoot 4 Castle to Castle Loop guide

 Where to Stay: Best Luxury – Source des Sens